Italy's PD raises the bar for possible government with 5-Star

 “We will not accept the PD’s vetoes, they can’t say we must accept their five points or it’s no deal, that Conte must go or it’s no deal,” said Manlio Di Stefano, a junior foreign minister and one of 5-Star’s most prominent lawmakers.

-Mattarella is due to meet 5-Star’s delegation at 1500 GMT, after which its leader Luigi Di Maio is expected to set out his party’s position.
+“Luigi Di Maio has worked well and in the interests of this country ... if he wants to relaunch the government and relaunch the country we are ready, without any prejudice,” Salvini said.

+A reconciliation between the League and 5-Star is considered unlikely after the bitter recriminations between the parties in the last two weeks but it remains one of the options on the table along with a 5-Star/PD tie up and a snap election.

-Additional reporting by Angelo Amante; writing by Gavin Jones, Editing by Mark Bendeich and Jon Boyle
+Additional reporting by Giselda Vagnoni; writing by Gavin Jones, Editing by Mark Bendeich and Alison Williams